nikitaphopse/node_typescript/README.md

-# node_typescript
-Project showcasing Node.js and TypeScript working together.
+Project showcasing how to create an application with  Node.js and TypeScript working together.